samjerry/Cipher/README.md

 | 6   |   Halfling  |  | 14  |    Sylvan   |
 | 7   |     Orc     |  | 15  | Undercommon |
 | 8   |   Abyssal   |  | 16  |   Druidic   |

+## 🏗️ Code Structure
+**File:** `cipher.c`
+- `getInput(char *prompt, char *buffer, size_t size)`: Handles user input and checks for buffer overflow.
+- `clearConsole()`: Clears the console screen based on the operating system.
+- `main()`: The main function that manages user authentication, option selection, and message processing.
+- `isNumeric(const char* str)`: Checks if a given string is numeric.
+- `getNumericInput(int *num)`: Retrieves and validates numeric input from the user.
+- `authenticateUser(const char* userID)`: Authenticates the user based on predefined IDs.
+- `isKeyAvailableForUser(const User *user, int keyIndex)`: Verifies if a language key is available for the authenticated user.
+- `TranslateMessage(char* msg, int length, int option, const char* key)`: Encrypts or decrypts a message using alternating shift directions.
+- `ShiftChar(char c, int amount, char dir, const char* currentAlphabet)`: Shifts a character left or right based on the specified direction and amount.

+**File:** `cipher.h`
+- **Platform-Specific Commands:** Contains commands for clearing the console based on the operating system.
+- **Constants:** Defines ASCII values, alphabet range, and the list of available languages (keys).
+- **User Data:** Predefined user list with unique IDs, usernames, and accessible keys.
+- **Function Prototypes:** Prototypes for functions defined in `cipher.c`.

 ## 🛠️ Usage
 The program guides users through a series of interactive prompts: